esiqveland/subsound-gtk/README.md

     - [X] show loading progress in player seek bar
     - [ ] show loading state as a overlay icon and switch to paused?
   - [ ] add rating button to the right?
-  - [ ] goto artist when clicking artist name
+  - [X] goto artist when clicking artist name
-  - [ ] goto album when clicking song name or album artwork
+  - [ ] goto album when clicking on album artwork
 - [X] Icons for top bar pages
     - [X] icon for Home page
     - [X] icon for starred page